Salmonberry Faculty & Staff

 Cedars Lead Teacher cedars@salmonberryschool.org

-Angela is the lead teacher in the Cedars class.
+Angela (she/her) is the lead teacher in the Cedars class.
 She recently joined the Salmonberry School community in August of 2021 when she moved to Orcas Island from Madison, Wisconsin.
 In Madison, Angela taught for 17 years at Wingra School, an independent progressive school quite similar to Salmonberry.
 Prior to that, she graduated from the University of Wisconsin – Eau Claire in 2003 with a Bachelor of Science degree in Elementary Education and a minor in English.
 Angela enjoys teaching and learning alongside her students.
 Together with them she forms and nurtures authentic relationships to build a warm and trusting community in which everyone’s voice is necessary, making mistakes is encouraged, learning is relevant, laughter is frequent, and childhood is respected.
 In addition to teaching, Angela enjoys time spent in nature, getting lost in a good book, doing some one-on-one tutoring, and playing with her adorable rescue cat named Peanut.

 paul